Secure Florida offers...

 Email Safety Tips

-Never open attachments from unknown sources.
+Never open attachments from untrusted or unknown sources.

 More about malicious software.